aspose-barcode/Aspose.BarCode-Documentation/cpp/getting-started/installation/_index.md

 ![todo:image_alt_text](installation_4.jpg)

 In the package manager console, you can use the command **Update-Package Aspose.BarCode.CPP**and press enter to check for any updates to the Aspose.BarCode package and install them if present.
-You can also add the "-prerelease" suffix to update latest release.
+You can also add the "-prerelease" suffix to update the latest release.
 ## **Uninstalling Aspose.BarCode for C++**
 If you have used MSI installer to deploy Aspose.BarCode, follow these steps to completely remove the component and the associated demos and documentation: